mpivaa/react-allow/README.md

-# Allow (In construction)
+# Allow

 Multi level role based authorization

 ## Getting Started

-This library is available as a NPM package, so you can install it as you would any other package:
+This library is available as a NPM package (not yet), so you can install it as you would any other package:

 ```sh
 npm install allow